Denatonium: Applications

 The bitterness of the compound guides most applications of denatonium.
 Denatonium benzoate is used to denature ethanol so that it is not treated as an alcoholic beverage with respect to taxation and sales restrictions.
 One designation in particular, SD-40B, indicates that ethanol has been denatured using denatonium benzoate.

 Denatonium is commonly included in placebos used in clinical trials to mimic the bitter taste of certain medications.

+Denatonium benzoate is an ingredient in certain nail polishes and varnishes designed to discourage nail biting, as the bitter denatonium serves as an aversive.

 Denatonium also discourages consumption of poisonous alcohols such as methanol and additives such as ethylene glycol.
-It is also added to many kinds of harmful liquids, including solvents (such as nail polish remover), paints, varnishes, toiletries and other personal care items, special nail polish for preventing nail biting, and various other household products.
+It is also added to many kinds of harmful liquids, including solvents (such as nail polish remover), paints, varnishes, toiletries and other personal care items, and various other household products.
 It is also added to less hazardous aerosol products (such as gas dusters) to discourage inhalant abuse of the volatile vapors.

 In 1995, the U.S. state of Oregon required that denatonium benzoate be added to products containing sweet-tasting ethylene glycol and methanol such as antifreeze and windshield washer fluid to prevent poisonings of children and animals.
 In December 2012, U.S. manufacturers voluntarily agreed to add denatonium benzoate to antifreeze sold nationwide.

 Animals are known to have different sensitivities to the effects of denatonium.
 It is used in some animal repellents (especially for such large mammals as deer).
 It has been used to safeguard rat poisons from human consumption, as humans are able to detect denatonium at much lower concentrations than rodents.

-Nintendo Switch game cards are coated in denatonium benzoate to prevent young children from consuming them.
+Nintendo Switch and Nintendo Switch 2 game cartridges are coated in denatonium benzoate to prevent young children from consuming them, intentionally or not.

+Lithium button cells, which can cause severe internal injuries if swallowed, are sometimes coated with denatonium benzoate to discourage small children from swallowing them.